Daytime temperature: zero. Daylight hours: 7 AM to 4.30 PM. Distance: a stunning 13 kilometers.

 Now, just have a look how homely and fantastic the inside of a truck can be!
 Without planning, drawing nor measuring Geo has built us quite an amazing home.
 The ideal mix between a tent and a house.

 Want to add a bit of extra beauty to where ever your ride takes you?
 Or just when you are at home?
 My pouches and purses are made to add beauty to every day moments.
+That is why I started to create them.
+They are all made at camp spots, some marvelous, some less exciting but the pouches are always an enhancement to the senses.
+Click the photo to go to its relevant shop.

 Why would someone live in a truck?